alberttrann/Text_Classifier/README.md

 ### **3. The Final, Refined Priority List of Optimizations**

-This is the actionable, evidence-based roadmap for your team.

 **Priority #1: Foundational Fixes (Must-Do Immediately)**
 *   **Task:** **Fix the Summary Length Bug.**
     *   **Why:** A summarizer without length control is not a functional tool.
 This is a blocker.